syedsimanta03/syedsimanta03/README.md

 I would like to highlight some of my skills:

+- Convert hi-res design mock-ups to pixel-perfect, reusable React components using React, Redux and Sass.
+- Fixed bugs from existing websites and implemented enhancements that significantly improved web functionality and speed.
 - Modern UI design that defines business goals clearly
 - Solved UX and visual design challenges with safety guidelines in mind
 - Responsive website by writing clean code